-- (1) Circuits may appoint lay persons to the office of local lay-pastor in a Local Church or Churches in accordance with the requirements of Standing Order 56A1, and in this Section "the relevant Local Church" means the Local Church or Churches to which the appointment relates. - (2) The duties of a local lay-pastor shall be: - (i) to work under the oversight of the presbyter exercising pastoral charge in the relevant Local Church; - (ii) to undertake such specific pastoral work as is agreed when the initial appointment is made or may subsequently be agreed between the Circuit Meeting and the local lay-pastor: - (iii) to exercise leadership in relation to other office-holders, volunteers and workers (including class leaders and pastoral visitors) who are exercising pastoral care in the context of the relevant Local Church; and - (iv) to share pastoral responsibility with those mentioned in head (iii) above and with the presbyter exercising pastoral charge, between whom and the local lay-pastor there shall be appropriate mutual consultation on all matters concerning the relevant Local Churches. - (3) In undertaking their office, local lay-pastors shall exercise a form of ministry complementary to but distinct from the ministries of presbyters, deacons and other lay officers in enabling the Church's mission for the sake of the world.
+(1) Circuits may appoint lay persons to the office of Local Lay-Pastor in a Local Church or Churches in accordance with the requirements of Standing Order 56A1, and in this Section "the relevant Local Church" means the Local Church or Churches to which the appointment relates.

+- (2) The duties of a Local Lay-Pastor shall be - (i) to work under the oversight of the presbyter exercising pastoral charge in the relevant Local Church; - (ii) to undertake such specific pastoral work as is agreed when the initial appointment is made or may subsequently be agreed between the Circuit Meeting and the Local Lay-Pastor; - (iii) to exercise leadership in relation to other office-holders, volunteers and workers (including class leaders and pastoral visitors) who are exercising pastoral care in the context of the relevant Local Church; and - (iv) to share pastoral responsibility with those mentioned in head (iii) above and with the presbyter exercising pastoral charge, between whom and the Local Lay-Pastor there shall be appropriate mutual consultation on all matters concerning the relevant Local Churches. - (3) In undertaking their office, Local Lay-Pastors shall not act as a replacement for a presbyter or deacon, but shall exercise a form of ministry complementary to the ministries of presbyters, deacons and other lay officers in enabling the Church's mission for the sake of the world.
 They shall provide a focused and recognised presence among a congregation or gathered community and in the wider community.
 They shall care for, enable, lead and represent the relevant Local Church, and shall represent the wider Church to it.
-They shall not by virtue of this office be authorised to preach or lead worship, preside at the Lord's Supper, or administer baptism. - (4) Any work (however described) the duties of which substantially consist of the duties set out in clause (2) above shall be deemed to constitute the office of local lay-pastor and the provisions of this Section shall apply to the office and any holder of it. - (5) Those who undertake this office may do so full-time or part-time, and in a voluntary capacity or as a paid employee.
-Where the office-holder is also a paid employee the provisions of clauses 2(c), (e), (3), and (4) of Standing Order 570 and any additional connexional requirements and guidance shall apply in addition to the provisions of this Section. - (6) Any person appointed under this Section who is a local preacher or for whom preaching or assisting in preaching is part of their terms of appointment within the Circuit shall for such preaching be subject to the jurisdiction of the Local Preachers' Meeting of that Circuit.
-The name of any such person who is not a local preacher shall appear on the circuit plan, but not among the names of the preachers.
+They shall not by virtue of this office be authorised to preach or lead worship, and they shall not normally have an authorisation to preside at the Lord's Supper, nor administer baptism. - (4) Any work (however described) the duties of which substantially consist of the duties set out in clause (1) above shall be deemed to constitute the office of Local Lay-Pastor and the provisions of this Section shall apply to the office and any holder of it. - (5) Those who undertake this office may do so full-time or part-time, and in a voluntary capacity or as a paid employee.
+Where the office-holder is also a paid employee the provisions for lay employment set out in Section 57 and any additional connexional requirements and guidance shall apply in addition to the provisions of this Section.